gh-andre/KeePassFont/README.md

 `keepass-2-46-0`, `keepass-2-47-0` and `keepass-2-48-1`, respectively, for
 each new source drop.

-The `main` branch contains original KeePass source and two additional files, `.gitignore` and `README.md`.
-The latter is required for GitHub to show README on the repository home page. `README.md` on `main` should be cherry-picked from the latest version branch for each new modified source drop.
+The `main` branch contains the original KeePass source and two additional files, `.gitignore` and `README.md`.
+The latter is required for GitHub to show the README on the repository home page. `README.md` on `main` should be cherry-picked from the latest version branch for each new modified source drop.

 ### Importing KeePass Source

-New KeePass source is imported using following steps.
+New KeePass source is imported using the following steps.

 * Checkout `main`